 EPA administrator Scott Pruitt has come under fire for taking noncommercial aircraft to conduct government business.
 Pruitt is being cast as the latest member of the Trump administration to abuse charter planes on the taxpayer’s dime, joining Health and Human Services Secretary Tom Price and Treasury Secretary Steve Mnuchin.
-But the case of Pruitt is different.
+But the case of Pruitt seems different.

 Price has reportedly taken several private flights costing in excess of $400,000.
 Some of those flights were to locations where Price owned property, though they coincided with government business.
 Others were round-trips between Washington, D.C. and Philadelphia, cities between which there are several viable travel options.
 Mnuchin, meanwhile, reportedly flew on a military jet with his wife to Fort Knox, Ky., to see the solar eclipse.
 The rationale for these flights seem dubious, at best.